Ternunda/fredboat.com/public/markdown/donate.md

 # Help support FredBoat♪♪
 We love bringing music right to your Discord Server through FredBoat♪♪.
 Ever since the launch of FredBoat♪♪, it has grown in popularity at an incredible rate.
 Improvements are constantly being made to the bot, but the largest challenge is providing enough server power.
 We have over 400k FredBoat♪♪ bots floating out there in the Discord ocean and, often, 2k+ deployed at any given time!

-It currently costs __over $200 a month__ in server rent for the sheer amount of power and data we need to keep FredBoat♪♪ going.
-However, this isn't even enough to keep quality from suffering during weekend peak times.

-You can support the development of FredBoat♪♪ while also enjoying some exclusive features we are unable to impliment in the free bot.
+The amount of server power required to maintain FredBoat♪♪'s standard of quality is expensive.
+You can support the development and maintenance of FredBoat♪♪ and enjoy some premium features, too!

 ## Perks of donating
-As a patron of $2 or more per month you will gain access to FredBoat Patron in one server of your choosing as well as:
+As a patron of $2 or more per month you will gain access to FredBoat Patron in one server of your choosing including:

 1. An isolated bot that is __not affected by peak usage__ (eg. less lag)
 2. The ability to __add Spotify playlists__ with tracks found on YouTube and Soundcloud